distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 Invoking pbench-user-benchmark with a workload generator as an argument will perform the following steps:

-- start the collection tools on all the hosts
+- Start the collection tools on all the hosts
-- execute the workload generator
+- Execute the workload generator
-- stop the collection tools on all the hosts
+- Stop the collection tools on all the hosts
-- gather the data from all the remote hosts and generates a result.txt file by running the tools' post-processing on the collected data
+- Gather the data from all the remote hosts and generates a result.txt file by running the tools' post-processing on the collected data

 `<command-to-run>`
 A script, executable, or shell command to run while gathering tool data.
 Use `--`